tensorwavecloud/ScalarLM/docs/cray-docs/docs/training.md

 ## Training jobs

-You can also use the Python client to submit training jobs to the Craylm server.
+You can also use the Python client to submit training jobs to the ScalarLM server.

 ```python